ianbollinger/haskell-style-guide/haskell-style.md

 Haskell style guide
 ===================

-This document describes the preferred coding style for this project.
-It tries to cover the major areas of formatting and naming.
-When something is not covered by this guide, you should stay consistent with the code in other modules.
+Every major open-source project has its own style guide: a set of conventions (sometimes arbitrary) about how to write code for that project.
+It is much easier to understand a large code base when all the code in it is in a consistent style.
+This document tries to cover the major areas of formatting and naming.
+When something is not covered by this guide, you should stay consistent with code in other modules.

 Table of contents
 -----------------